Croatian Party of Rights — Dr. Ante Starčević

+The party was temporarily dissolved in 2020 due to financial struggles but was once again labeled as "Active" by the Register of political parties after participating in the 2025 Croatian local elections.

-Election history
+Election results

 Legislative

 The following is a summary of the party's results in legislative elections for the Croatian Parliament.
 The "Total votes" and "Percentage" columns include sums of votes won by pre-election coalitions HSP AS had been part of.
 After preferential votes were introduced into the electoral system, the total votes column also includes the statistic of the sum of votes given to HSS candidates on the coalition lists.
 The "Total seats" column includes sums of seats won by HSP AS in election constituencies plus representatives of ethnic minorities affiliated with HSP AS.